Who is Ollie Williams? Meet the Love Island Winter 2020 candidate - Mash Viral

 It’s finally here!
 Love Island is back with its first winter edition, with 12 singletons in the brand new villa in South Africa.

-One of the Love Island 2020 candidates who will fly to South Africa is Ollie Williams – who comes from Cornwall and is entitled to a noble title.
+One of the Love Island 2020 contestants on the grid was Ollie Williams – but the landowner and heir have now made a quick exit …

 key facts